tzimtzum

 - tzimtzum's instance of is recorded as religious concept[4].

-- tzimtzum's followed by is recorded as Adam Kadmon[5].
+- tzimtzum was followed by Adam Kadmon[5].

 - tzimtzum's facet of is recorded as Kabbalah[6].